Death of Savita Halappanavar: Response of abortion rights organisations in 2012

 Abortion rights campaigners highlighted at the time that the lack of legislation clarifying the limited circumstances in which abortion is legal in Ireland contributed to Halappanavar's death.
-Several rallies and vigils were organised nationwide, calling for the Irish government to legislate in relation to abortion on the basis of the Attorney General v.
-X case.
-Campaigners argued that legislation remained outstanding at the time of Halappanavar's death despite the European Court of Human Rights having instructed the state to clarify its laws on abortion after finding in A, B and C v Ireland (2010) that the Republic of Ireland had violated the Convention by failing to provide an accessible and effective procedure by which a woman can have established whether she qualifies for a legal abortion under current Irish law.
+Several rallies and vigils were organised nationwide, calling for the Irish government to legislate in relation to abortion on the basis of the X Case case.
+Campaigners argued that legislation remained outstanding at the time of Halappanavar's death despite the European Court of Human Rights having instructed the state to clarify its laws on abortion after finding in A, B and C v Ireland (2010) that Ireland had violated the Convention by failing to provide an accessible and effective procedure by which a woman can have established whether she qualifies for a legal abortion under current Irish law.

 Irish Choice Network allegedly emailed members, calling for an emergency meeting to discuss how to proceed with this "major news story".

 In response to critics accusing abortion rights activists of exploiting Halappanavar's death, Kate Smurthwaite responded in a column in The Huffington Post titled "Yes, Savita Halappanavar's Death IS a Political Issue" in which she stated, "If I am ever a victim of an unjust legal discrepancy that infringes my human rights and leads to my untimely and unnecessary agonising death I want every man, woman and child on the streets immediately demanding that it never, ever be allowed to happen again."

 Response of anti-abortion organisations in 2012

-The Life Institute in Ireland has accused what it called "abortion campaigners" of exploiting Halappanavar's death to further the abortion rights agenda.
+The Life Institute in Ireland accused "abortion campaigners" of exploiting Halappanavar's death to further the abortion rights agenda.

-Michael Kelly of The Catholic World Report rejected the claims Ireland's abortion laws led to Halappanavar's death, writing that "medical experts and bioethicists have been quick to express their view that Ireland's ban on abortion had nothing to do with Mrs. Halappanavar's death.
+Michael Kelly of The Catholic World Report rejected claims that Ireland's abortion laws led to Halappanavar's death, writing that "medical experts and bioethicists have been quick to express their view that Ireland's ban on abortion had nothing to do with Mrs. Halappanavar's death.
 They insist that guidelines from the Irish Medical Council are perfectly clear that pregnant women must be given all necessary medical treatment."
 Father Shenan J. Boquet, president of Human Life International, said that there was no evidence to indicate that "a Catholic ethos" prevented responsible treatment of the mother, and called news reports that that was the case "demonizing the Church's position on abortion".
 He described the debate resulting from the event as "activism masquerading as compassion and moral outrage".